simonebadaruddin/lookbook/README.md

-# HR to LR Lookbook Process Automation

-A guide to transferring High Resolution Lookbook photos to cropped, resized, <1.5MB images for the Low Resolution Lookbook using Adobe Photoshop.
+Transferring High Resolution Lookbook photos to cropped, resized, images under 1.5MB for the Low Resolution Lookbook using Adobe Photoshop.

 ## **Crop, Resize & Export using Photoshop**